dapr/docs/daprdocs/content/en/concepts/dapr-services/scheduler.md

 ## Self-hosted mode

-The scheduler service Docker container is started automatically as part of `dapr init`.
+The Scheduler service Docker container is started automatically as part of `dapr init`.
 It can also be run manually as a process if you are running in [slim-init mode]({{< ref self-hosted-no-docker.md >}}).

 ## Kubernetes mode